9francisco/inventory-system/README.md

 2. Import the project into your preferred Java IDE.
 3. Configure the database connection details in the `config.properties` file.
 4. Build and run the application.

-## Database Setup
-- Update the `config.properties` file with your database connection details.